CeIest/SAO-Releases-Stalk/readme.md

 ## SAO Releases Stalk

 Personal project that allows people to get notified whenever kadokawa uploads the cover/Bookwalker uploads the preview of a newly SAO release.
 Currently only supports Kadokawa.

-tested with Python 3.9.5 on Windows 10.
+The script automatically downloads the cover as well, in case they remove it. tested with Python 3.9.5 on Windows 10.